-Release and update cycle
+Release and update schedule

 Preliminary quarterly IIP account statistics are released in March, June, September, and December, approximately 90 days after the end of the reference quarter.
-These statistics are updated the following quarter to incorporate new source data.
-Quarterly statistics are open for revision for at least the prior three years in annual revisions released in June.
+These statistics are updated the following quarter to incorporate new and revised source data.
+Quarterly statistics are open for revision for at least the prior three years in annual updates released in June.
 Preliminary annual statistics are released in March reflecting positions at the end of the fourth quarter of the previous year.
 These annual statistics are open for revision for at least the prior three years in subsequent annual updates.

-The IIP account statistics comprise one part of a broader set of U.S. international economic accounts that, taken together, provide a comprehensive, integrated and detailed picture of U.S. international economic activities.
+The IIP statistics comprise one part of a broader set of U.S. international economic accounts that, taken together, provide a comprehensive, integrated and detailed picture of U.S. international economic activities.

 Statistics on direct investment and multinational enterprises (MNEs) include annual statistics on the activities of MNEs, detailed annual and quarterly statistics on direct investment, and annual statistics on new investment in the United States.

-Statistics on International Services include detailed annual information on trade in services and on services supplied through the channel of direct investment by affiliates of multinational enterprises.
+Statistics on international services include detailed annual information on trade in services and on services supplied through the channel of direct investment by affiliates of multinational enterprises.

-U.S. International Trade in Goods and Services, released by BEA and the U.S. Census Bureau, provides monthly statistics on trade in goods and services.
+U.S. international trade in goods and services, released by BEA and the U.S. Census Bureau, provides monthly statistics on trade in goods and services.